 How Do Merchant Accounts Work?

-Apart from getting the credit card processors to approve your application, you have many types of merchant accounts you can choose from for your business.
+Apart from getting the merchant account providers to approve your application, you have many types of merchant accounts you can choose from for your business.
 To help make the right decision, consider the following important factors:

 - Make a list of reputable credit card processors and point-of-sale system vendors.